-A potent anti-inflammatory: One of the major components of chamomile for anti-inflammatory purposes is α-bisabolol, this in the industry is referred to as a sesquiterpene and is found in essential oil, and many hydrosols contain some of the essential oil.
-It is a wonderful anti-irritant, even used at small amounts of around 1%. it can reduce skin irritation and can help to prevent and reduce redness and stinging.
+One of the major components of chamomile for anti-inflammatory purposes is α-bisabolol.
+This is referred to as a sesquiterpene and is found in essential oil, and many hydrosols contain some of the essential oil.
+It is a wonderful anti-irritant, even used at small amounts of around 1%.
+It can reduce skin irritation and can help to prevent and reduce redness and stinging.

-Chamazulene or chamazulene is the flavonoid that gives chamomile its colour and it is considered to be a powerful anti-inflammatory.
+Chamazulene or chamazulene is the flavonoid that gives chamomile its colour, and it is considered a powerful anti-inflammatory.

-Studies have found that the other major component of chamomile that contributes to the awesome anti-inflammatory power of chamomile is apigenin.
+Studies have found that the other major component of chamomile contributing to the awesome anti-inflammatory power of chamomile is apigenin.

-It has hydrating properties: It can reduce transepidermal water loss (TEWL) for up to 48 hours, and the great part, it is substantive to the skin, meaning in rinse-off products like body washes it will stick around on the skin after washing.
+It can reduce transepidermal water loss (TEWL) for up to 48 hours, and the great part, it is substantive to your skin, meaning in rinse-off products like body washes it will stick around on your skin after washing.

-Chamomile contains luteolin glycoside that offers anti-inflammatory properties as well as anti-oxidant properties – and it is a free radical scavenger, helping to ward off ageing.
+Chamomile contains luteolin glycoside that offers anti-inflammatory properties and anti-oxidant properties – and it is a free radical scavenger, helping to ward off ageing.
 Quercetin and kaempferol can also be found in chamomile, both of which have strong antioxidant and anti-inflammatory properties.

 - minimises the appearance of broken capillaries